Why you’ll love this salt and pepper chicken recipe

 – Don’t overcrowd the pan.
 You want your chicken all in one layer, so each chicken piece gets brown nicely.

-- Then let the chicken pieces cook undisturbed for 2 minutes.
+– Don’t move the chicken around too much.
+Let the chicken pieces cook undisturbed for 2 minutes.
 This will help develop color and crispiness.
-And flip the chicken and repeat on other side as well.
+Flip the chicken and repeat on the other side as well.

 I hope you love this recipe as much as I do!
 Let me know once you’ve tried it by leaving a comment below or sharing a photo and tagging @busy_cooks on Instagram!